The process map guides you through all steps of the deployment.

 From the repository detail view, you can manage all settings of your new web online from Github.
 For little changes, this is possible but not convenient.
 Check the section What next for a much better way to manage your site’s content.

-The mode production for the J1 Theme is the base for generating optimized code for production and deploying a site high-performance.
+The mode production for the J1 Theme is the base for generating highly optimized code for production and deploying a site high-performance.
 Optimized code is fully compressed for all HTML pages, JS and CSS files.
 Additionally, all info and debug messages (displayed in a browser’s console) are removed, and only warning and error messages are issued.
-Removing not-needed parts results in excellent performance and secured content.
+Removing not needed parts results in excellent performance and secured content.

 You got it managed.
 The new website is online.
 The site was built from the boilerplate of J1 Theme.
 For sure, not your site but a good starting point for your content to make your ideas of a website real.
 And you’re prepared well.
 The control center on Netlify is in place, and your site is sitting a repo at Github.
 Not that bad.
 The next step is to create a local copy of the repo from Github to a folder on your PC to start developing from a local system.